Lindronics/honours_project/timelog.md

 * *1.0 hours* Experiments with subsets of dataset (e.g. chickena and alpacas only).
 * *1.0 hours* Evaluated different data augmentation techniques
+* *2.0 hours* Dissertation additions

+### 28 Feb 2020

+* *0.5 hours* 12th supervisor meeting

+### 29 Feb 2020

+* *3.0 hours* Captured third animals dataset, as classification accuracy was still too low with the existing data.

+### 02 Mar 2020

+* *2.0 hours* Created train/validation split from all 3 raw datasets.
+Started testing classification on Colab.

+### 03 Mar 2020

+* *1.5 hours* Refactored code for models.
+* *1.5 hour* Created a grid-search script for running 5 different configurations of models.

+### 04 Mar 2020

+* *1.0 hours* Added custom implementation of a residual network to models file.
+* *3.0 hours* Ran grid search for AlexNet and ResNet.
+ResNet seems to perform better overall.
+RGB-only is better than LWIR-only, but combined models are better than both.

+### 06 Mar 2020

+* *0.5 hours* 13th supervisor meeting

+### 07 Mar 2020

+* *3.5 hours* Dissertation additions
+* *2.0 hours* Added pre-made ResNet with pre-trained weights to grid search
+* *0.5 hours* Started grid-search on off-the-shelf Resnet